Fabricio-191/youtube/README.md

 ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg?color=white&style=for-the-badge)

-The module may be unstable, it is not recommended to use in production
+## **This module is still under strong changes, development, features not implemented, which can make it difficult to use.**
+## **It's not intended for use in production, at the moment.**

+You can see the changelog [here](https://github.com/Fabricio-191/youtube/blob/main/docs/changelog.md)

 ## Use example:
 ```js